zendframework/zend-servicemanager/docs/book/migration.md

 > `$invokableClasses` will need to become `$factories` entries, and you will
 > potentially need to add `$aliases` entries.
 >
-> As an example, consider the following, from zend-math v2.x:
+> As an example, consider the following, from Mxc-math v2.x:
 >
 > ```php
 > class AdapterPluginManager extends AbstractPluginManager